Shopify: Controversies

-The company has stirred controversy for hosting stores for far-right figures and organizations, including merchandise for Holocaust denial.

 In 2017, the #DeleteShopify hashtag campaign called for a boycott of Shopify for allowing Breitbart News to host a shop on its platform.
 Shopify's CEO, Tobias Lütke, responded to the criticism, saying "refusing to do business with the site would constitute a violation of free speech".

-In October 2017, Citron Research founder, short-seller Andrew Left released a report which claimed Shopify was overstating the number of merchants using the e-commerce platform and described it as a "get-rich-quick" scheme in contravention of Federal Trade Commission regulations.
+In October 2017, Citron Research founder, short-seller Andrew Left released a report that claimed Shopify was overstating the number of merchants using the e-commerce platform and described it as a "get-rich-quick" scheme in contravention of Federal Trade Commission regulations.
 The day the report was released, the stock plunged more than 11%.
 Left wrote another report about Shopify in April 2019, stating he believed Shopify's stock price would come down 50% in the next 12 months.
 In January 2020, Left announced in his annual letter to investors that Citron Research had exited the short position.
 The reports did not lead to an investigation into Shopify by the FTC.

-In October 2018, The Logic found that several of Southern Poverty Law Center's identified hate groups were using Shopify’s platform for their online stores.
+In October 2018, an article in The Logic found several groups identified by Southern Poverty Law Center as "hate groups" were using Shopify's platform for their online stores.

-In July 2022, Shopify was criticized by left-leaning media watchdog Media Matters for hosting the online store of far-right, anti-LGBT influencer Libs of TikTok.
-In response to Media Matters, a Shopify spokesperson stated that Libs of TikTok was not in violation of the company's Acceptable Use Policy, which "clearly outlines the activities that are not permitted on [the] platform."
-In November 2022, this criticism was renewed when an article published by the Canadian Broadcasting Corporation (CBC) highlighted Ottawa City Council member Ariel Troster's criticism of the company in light of a recent shooting at an LGBTQ nightclub.
+In July 2022, Shopify was criticized by left-leaning media watchdog Media Matters for America for hosting the online store for Libs of TikTok.
+In response to Media Matters, a Shopify spokesperson stated Libs of TikTok was not in violation of the company's Acceptable Use Policy, which "clearly outlines the activities that are not permitted on [the] platform."
+In November 2022, this type of criticism was renewed when an article published by the Canadian Broadcasting Corporation (CBC) highlighted Ottawa City Council member Ariel Troster's criticism of Shopify in light of a recent shooting at an LGBTQ nightclub.
 Sharing the CBC article, Nandini Jammi of Check My Ads criticized Shopify on Twitter.
 In response to Jammi, CEO Tobias Lütke tweeted, "Shopify has a published acceptable use policy and a principled process to apply it.
 Pressure groups on all sides try to influence it sometimes and CBC needs to see through that not amplify bad faith narrative."
+Other allegations have appeared criticizing Shopify for hosting stores for far-right figures and organizations, including merchandise for Holocaust denial.

 In November 2024, Bloomberg revealed that the Anti-Defamation League and Stop Antisemitism were critical of Shopify hosting an online store full of antisemitic merchandise and engaging in holocaust denial, a crime in Canada.
-Sarah Fogg of the Montreal Holocaust Museum told Bloomberg that some of the merchandise “would absolutely consist of Holocaust distortion and denial” Bloomberg also noted that while Shopify used to ban "hateful content" under previous version; they removed it in July 2024.
+Sarah Fogg of the Montreal Holocaust Museum told Bloomberg how some of the merchandise "would absolutely consist of Holocaust distortion and denial" Bloomberg also noted that while Shopify used to ban "hateful content" under previous versions of its Acceptable Use Policy, they removed it in July 2024.